 - 5.10 The funding arrangements for 2017-18 are broadly the same as last year.
 Additional changes, not stated above, include: - The removal of the post 16 funding factor, but with protection through the MFG. - Local authorities will be able to retain funding from the DSG from maintained schools, including special schools and pupil referral units (PRUs), for statutory duties previously covered by the ESG. - Using a national weighting for secondary low attainment figures. - Using new bandings for the index of deprivation affecting children (IDACI).
 The IDACI banding methodology will be updated to bring the bands to a roughly similar size (in terms of the proportion of pupils in each band) as in 2015-16.
 The revised bands are named 'A' to 'G' with the most deprived neighbourhood being captured by band 'A' (previously band 6 and 5). - Local authorities will only have to submit one Authority Proforma Tool (APT) in January 2017.
-Previously an APT would also have to be submitted in October 2016. - 5.11 The potential formula options for consultation for 2017-18 are: - Maintain current values (2016-17 values but with any additional funding put through the Basic Pupil Entitlement factor). - Introduce a PFI factor (allocation in accordance with original governors'/BSF agreement based on a historic lump sum indexed per year).
+Previously an APT would also have to be submitted in October 2016. - As in previous years decisions relating to the formula are the responsibility of the local authority, however, consultation with all maintained schools and academies as well as with the schools forum is required and their recommendations will be considered when final decisions are taken. - Political approval is also required for the final 2017-18 funding formula.
+Therefore, to ensure that there is sufficient time to gain political approval before the deadline of the 20th January 2017 final recommendations to the local authority will need to be made by forum at the schools' forum meeting on the 14th October 2016.